syncfusion-content/xamarin-docs/Xamarin/ProgressBar/Appearance.md

 ## Range colors

 You can visualize the multiple ranges with different colors that are mapped to each range to enhance the readability of progress.
-Currently, it is applicable only for the linear progress bar.

-The colors can be mapped to the specific ranges using the [`RangeColors`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfProgressBar.XForms~Syncfusion.XForms.ProgressBar.SfLinearProgressBar~RangeColors.html) property in the linear progress bar, which holds a collection of [`RangeColor`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfProgressBar.XForms~Syncfusion.XForms.ProgressBar.RangeColor.html).
+The colors can be mapped to the specific ranges using the [`RangeColors`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfProgressBar.XForms~Syncfusion.XForms.ProgressBar.ProgressBarBase~RangeColors.html) property, which holds a collection of [`RangeColor`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfProgressBar.XForms~Syncfusion.XForms.ProgressBar.RangeColor.html).

 The following properties in the [`RangeColor`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfProgressBar.XForms~Syncfusion.XForms.ProgressBar.RangeColor.html) are used to map the colors to a range: